 - If time permits, take a Zodiac cruise to view Crater Lake, impossibly blue icebergs, and Adelie penguins making themselves at home on the ice floes.

-- Our resident geologist will take the opportunity to explain the unique volcanic features of the area while our historian will introduce you to the whaling history of Deception Island.
+- The Expedition Staff will take the opportunity to explain the unique volcanic features of the area and will introduce you to the whaling history of Deception Island.

 - Still visible on the island are the boilers used to make whale oil in the early 1900s.

 The Drake Passage has a notorious reputation for its turbulent seas due to the Antarctic Convergence, a natural boundary where cold polar water flows northward and warmer equatorial water moves southward.
 When they meet, nutrients are pushed to the surface, often attracting a multitude of seabirds and whales.
 Spend some time on deck watching the horizon and the variety of seabirds that glide in the air currents of the ship’s wake such as the black-browed albatross, sooty shearwaters, and white-chinned petrels.
 Take this opportunity to attend additional presentations offered by the Expedition Team lecturers and to swap photos with new friends as you travel towards Ushuaia.

 After breakfast, disembark the Silver Explorer and transfer to Ushuaia International Airport for your return flight to Buenos Aires.

 Expedition highlights and wildlife listed here are possible experiences only and cannot be guaranteed.
 Your Expedition Leader and Captain will work together to ensure opportunities for adventure and exploration are the best possible, taking into account the prevailing weather, wildlife activity and ice conditions.
 Expedition Team members scheduled for this voyage are subject to change or cancellation.